Rushikesh2912/Cloudera-Manager-Setup/README.md

 ---

 ## **Step 4: Upload and Run Kernel Tuning Script**
-## Note : download a folder of usefullscrpit given and excute one by one
+## Note : This repository contains a collection of useful scripts designed to automate common tasks.
+Each script is written to be reusable and easily executed.

 ---